kimchitsigai/Articles-and-Tutorials/install_freepbx_ubuntu.md

 ### Server Specifications

 Deciding on the best size machine for your cloud IP-PBX server is not an exact science.
-Try to best anticipate your average call volume; and then follow the steps outlined in: [How To Create Your First DigitalOcean Droplet Virtual Server](https://www.digitalocean.com/community/articles/how-to-create-your-first-digitalocean-droplet-virtual-server) to deploy a `64-bit Ubuntu 12.04` virtual private server (VPS).
+Try to best anticipate your average call volume.

->#### SSH Keys
->
-For increased security, it is advisable that you:
-* create your droplet with pre-installed SSH keys. *See* [How To Use SSH Keys with DigitalOcean Droplets](https://www.digitalocean.com/community/articles/how-to-use-ssh-keys-with-digitalocean-droplets) (**Windows users:** Refer to the article cited, blow); and
-* disable password logins. *See* [How To Create SSH Keys with PuTTY to Connect to a VPS](https://www.digitalocean.com/community/articles/how-to-create-ssh-keys-with-putty-to-connect-to-a-vps).

 Generally speaking, a:

 *  512 MB droplet can support approximately `5-15` concurrent calls
 *  1 GB supports approx. `15-25` concurrent calls